For more information about bringing a computer to campus, visit the Computer Guidelines.

 Visit The College Store in person or through its website, where patrons will find current store information and an opportunity to purchase merchandise and insignia items.

 The Fisher Center for the Study of Women and Men, located in Demarest Hall, supports curricular, programmatic and scholarly projects arising from the challenge of educating men and women for a future of gender equity and social justice.
 The Center, endowed with a gift from Emily Fisher P’93, L.H.D.
-‘04 and the late Richard Fisher P’93, was founded to further the Colleges’ ideal of coordinate education and commitment to equity, mutual respect, and common interest in relations between women and men, as among individuals of other difference, through our educational program, scholarship and presence in the larger community.
+‘04 and the late Richard Fisher P’93, was founded to further the Colleges’ ideal of coordinate education and commitment to equality, mutual respect, and common interest in relations between women and men through our educational program, scholarship and presence in the larger community.

 The Fisher Center houses a library of work by Fisher Center speakers and fellows as well.
 On occasion, the Center offers interdisciplinary courses coordinated with its yearly theme.
 (See Courses of Instruction.)

-The Center is led by a director, as well as a Steering Committee and a Resources Initiatives Committee, each composed of students, faculty, and staff from across the Colleges.
+The Center is led by a director, as well as an interdisciplinary Steering Committee composed of students and faculty.

 Vice President of Student Affairs

 In coordination with the deans’ offices, the Vice President of Student Affairs has direct responsibility for all aspects of the nonacademic student conduct system, which works to establish and maintain an environment in which all students can achieve academic and personal success.
-Residential Life, Student Life, WEOS, Intercultural Affairs and the Athletics Department all report to the Vice President of Student Affairs.
+Residential Life, Student Life, WEOS, Intercultural Affairs, the Counseling Center for Student Wellness, Hubbs, and the Athletics Departments all report to the Vice President of Student Affairs.
 In addition, the Vice President coordinates the efforts of the Colleges’ emergency management and response system, and provides direction for the Office of Campus Safety.

 Hobart and William Smith Colleges are committed to fostering an intellectual and engaged community that values and celebrates a wide spectrum of differences.
 We envision a community that goes beyond tolerance of difference to become one of inclusive excellence – one that is guided by the principles of equity, social justice, cultural competence and engaged citizenship.
 We are committed to making our campus a community which promotes a culture of inclusion in which all feel valued, respected and supported to perform to their full potential.